-Most of us encounter hands-free flushing in public washrooms.
+The place most of us would encounter a hands free toilet flusher is in public washrooms.
 It’s a welcome convenience – no-one wants to touch a public toilet!
 But did you know you can get automatic flushers for toilets in your home too?
-We have seen automatic flushers in public toilets for many years and, with the recent advent of technology, so-called ‘smart toilets‘ have this feature too; but it’s now also possible to install an automatic flusher device onto your existing toilet.
+We have seen automatic flushers for toilets in public toilets for many years and, with the recent advent of technology, so-called ‘smart toilets‘ have this feature too; but it’s now also possible to install an automatic toilet flusher for home onto your existing toilet.
 Hands-free flushing convenience in your own home.

 Automatic Flushers For Toilets

 Automatic flushers for toilets are the perfect addition to home bathrooms.
 They bring a modern element to a traditional fixture, are relatively easy to install, and offer hands-free flushing convenience.

 FlushMinder Automatic Dual-Flush System

 - Converts single flush toilets to automatic dual flush function

 - Excellent on-line support available